 Port forwarding on Comcast is attainable using either the Xfinity app or the xFi website.
 Whichever method you choose, you need to have the port number and IP address beforehand.
 Port numbers identify the type of traffic sent, and the IP address aids in communication between the network devices.

-Port Forwarding Using the Xfinity App
+Port Forwarding For Xfinity Users

-- Select Port Forwarding on the menu, then click Add Port Forward.
+- Click on Add Port Forward.

 Port Forwarding Using the Admin Tool

 For Comcast business port forwarding, use the advanced user Gateway’s Admin tool (http://10.0.0.1) and proceed as follows:

 - Connect to http://10.0.0.1 with a device connected to your network.

 - Log in with the default credentials (Username: admin and Password: password), after which you can change them.